-- · putting together a framework for maximising empowerment of black people through concessions in state-owned facilities - partnerships to bring in existing black operators to serve as management companies for state-owned facilities - · partnership with industry to scale up enterprise and supplier development - effective use of state procurement levers in partnership with National Treasury to empower black suppliers of tourism products - · strengthening market access for blackowned enterprises in terms of governmentdriven marketing initiatives - · enhanced mechanisms for access to funding for new initiatives and expansion projects.
+- · partnership with industry to scale up enterprise and supplier development - effective use of state procurement levers in partnership with National Treasury to empower black suppliers of tourism products and services - · strengthening market access for blackowned enterprises in terms of governmentdriven marketing initiatives - · enhanced mechanisms for access to funding for new initiatives and expansion projects.

-The ultimate goal is to participate in the Black Industrialist Programme.
-Access to funding for small and medium enterprises in the tourism space has been a challenge for some time.
-This restricts growth of small enterprises. expansion of their existing products and participation by communities as it is difficult to obtain operational finance.
-In recognition of this challenge and with the support of National Treasury, we have entered into a partnership with the National Empowerment Fund (NEF) to establish a Transformation Fund
+The ultimate goal is to participate in the Black Industrialist Programme, Access to funding for small and medium enterprises in the tourism space has been a challenge for some time.
+This restricts growth of small enterprises, expansion of their existing products and participation by communities as it is difficult to obtain operational finance.
+In recognition of this challenge and with the support of National Treasury, we have entered into a partnership with the National Empowerment Fund (NEF) to establish a Transformation Fund.

 A combination of grant funding and debt financing will be used to drive sector transformation and unlock capital investment in tourism.
-The fund is currently capitalised to an amount of R120 million with the aim of building it to R360 million in the medium term.
-Every rand from the department is matched by R2 from the NEF.
+The fund is currently capitalised to an amount of R120 million with the aim of building it to R360 million in the medium term Every rand from the department is matched by R2 from the NEF.
 The fund includes NEF equity, debt and National Department of Tourism grant funding.
 The grant funding will be capped at R5 million.

 In October 2017, the Tourism B-BBEE Charter Council in partnership with the National Department of Tourism hosted a Tourism Transformation Summit in Gauteng.
-The aim of the summit was to create dialogue and exchange tourism sector transformation strategies as well as investment opportunities towards radically growing and sustaining black and women participation across the tourism value chain.
+The aim of the summit was to create dialogue and exchange tourism sector transformation strategies as well as investment opportunities towards radically growing and sustaining black and women participation across the tourism value chain also broaden our product offering for the international market.
+The initiative includes some of the over 700 state-owned products such as provincial and municipal resorts, some of which already attract international visitors but require refurbishment.